Emotional Support Animal (ESA)

 - Request accommodation by completing the Request for Accommodations Form.

-- Provide acceptable documentation of your disability and need for an emotional support animal (ESA) according to the Documentation Guidelines.
+- Provide acceptable documentation of your disability/condition and need for an emotional support animal (ESA) according to the Documentation Guidelines.

-- After documentation is received, the Director of Accessibility Resources will contact you about the approval or denial of your ESA request.
+- After all documentation is received, the Director of Accessibility Resources will contact you about the status of your ESA request.

 - If the ESA request is approved, the Director of Accessibility Resources will notify Housing & Residential Life of the decision regarding the ESA.